jMonsinjon/docs-1/pages/cloud/vps/root_password/guide.en-gb.md

 section: Diagnostics and rescue mode
 ---

-**Last updated 27th October 2020**
+**Last updated 11th November 2020**

 ## Objective

-It may happen that you need to change the root password on your Linux operating system at one point.
-In this guide we explore how to change the root password on a Linux operating system in the following scenarios:
+It may become necessary to change the root password on your Linux operating system.
+There are two possible scenarios:

-- You know your root password, but you want to change it
+- You are still able to log in via SSH
-- You have lost your root password and unable to login via SSH anymore
+- You are unable to log in via SSH because you have lost your root password

+**This guide will explain how to proceed with changing your root password depending on the initial situation.**

 ## Requirements

 - an OVHcloud [VPS service](https://www.ovhcloud.com/en-gb/vps/) already set up
-- login credentials received via email after the installation
+- login credentials received via email after the installation (if still valid)
-- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) (for rescue mode)
+- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) (for switching to rescue mode)

 > [!warning]
 >OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
 You are therefore responsible for ensuring they function correctly.